RJ-Chronicles/microservices-event-driven/Note.md

   - ## Why Docker?

     - Docker will create series of container, containers are nothing but isolated computing environment.
-I has everything to required to run single program
+It has everything to required to run single program

     - If we need multiple copies any of the service we can create copy of the running container